MarkGATX/React-Portfolio/README.md

 - Fix DOM and canvas animations
 - Learn and use SASS to add my colors to Bootstrap variables.
 - Deconstruct Bootstrap to only use a serve elements I'm using on the site
-- Fix contact form to actually main information and messages.
-- Reformat component directory structure
-- Split out CSS per component.
-- Change individual projects to components and then map over an array of components to populate the page.

 ___